antoniogarrote/rdfstore-js/README.md

 Antonio Garrote, email:antoniogarrote@gmail.com, twitter:@antoniogarrote.

-This code includes a modified version of the JSON-LD parser built by Digital Bazaar (see LICENSE file at https://github.com/digitalbazaar/jsonld.js/blob/master/LICENSE)
+This code includes a modified version of the JSON-LD parser built by Digital Bazaar (see LICENSE file at https://github.com/digitalbazaar/jsonld.js/blob/master/LICENSE).
+It also includes a modified version of N3 parser developed as part of the rdflib/Tabulator project (https://github.com/linkeddata/rdflib.js) under the MIT license.

 ## Contributors